kemopq/ansible_collection_virtual_resources/README.md

 ```
 [defaults]
 collections_path = ./collection
+host_key_checking = False
 ```
+Additional parameter host_key_checking is added, so ssh to created VM is done without key checking.

 ### Using collection
 Roles and module can be used on your ansible playbook.
-It can be  referenced by its fully qualified collection name (FQCN):
 ```
 - name: Your playbook
   hosts: all